anuranpaul/anuranpaul/README.md

 #### Design and Development

 I'm Anuran Paul, a passionate software developer with diverse skills and expertise in multiple technologies.
-I enjoy working with various programming languages and frameworks, including C++, Python, Vanilla JavaScript, React, Vue.js, and Spring Boot.
+I enjoy working with various programming languages and frameworks, including C++, Python, Vanilla JavaScript, React, Vue.js, and Springboot.
 I also have experience in machine learning.

 Skills: REACT / JS / JAVA / SPRINGBOOT / C++ / PYTHON